dimilidi/web-store/README.md

 - [ ] Add new feature for reviewing a product
 - [ ] Implement cancel order functionality
 - [ ] Improve mobile version layout
-- []  Expand Admin Dashboard with new functionalities
+- [ ]  Expand Admin Dashboard with new functionalities
+- [ ] Code optimisation according to best practices

 ## 7. Setup